 - What starts as a clear microservice might become more than one in the future.
-I talked about this briefly up above, the
+I talked about this briefly up

 statusservice has become a bit large.
 There is more than one set of business logic in here and that likely means this service should be broken down in the near future.
 My hypothesis for how this happened: laziness around refactoring my data model which introduced coupling to the one data store there is, DynamoDB.
 Pay attention to how your data is accessed and segregated, this can keep the boundaries between your services a little clearer.

 These are some general observations and lessons I have learned with respect to microservices in general.
 I don’t believe any one of those three is specific to serverless microservices per se.
 However, here are a few observations I have had with respect to serverless microservices in Amazon Web Services.